Jamison Green

-Jamison "James" Green (born November 8, 1948) is a prominent transgender rights activist, author, and educator focused on policy work.
+Jamison "James" Green (born November 8, 1948) is a prominent American transgender rights activist, author, and educator focused on policy work.

 Green began living openly as a trans man in the late 1980s and is considered one of the few publicly open transgender men of that time.
 He started to advocate for the legal protection of transgender workers in 1989 and since then has served on multiple boards, including the Transgender Law and Policy Institute.
 In 2004, Green authored the book Becoming a Visible Man, which won the Sylvia Rivera award.

 Activism

 Green is known as an activist for the legal protection, medical access, safety, civil rights, and dignity of transgender and transsexual people.
 "Green has been at the forefront of writing transgender health policy," writes NewNowNext, "His writing has been used to lay the groundwork for transgender anti-discrimination practices and insurance coverage across the nation."

 He began presenting on the fair treatment of transgender workers in 1989.
 Green continued his advocacy work and in the 1990s became "known both in the U.S. and abroad for his transgender activism."
 Green took over writing the FTM Newsletter after Lou Sullivan's death in 1991.
 The newsletter addressed the "complex legal, medical, and general social needs" of trans men.
 He was the leader of FTM International from March 1991 to August 1999.

 Green grew a San Francisco support group for transgender men into a global organization and in 1994 wrote a report on the discrimination against transgender people for the San Francisco Human Rights Commission.

 He has published several essays and articles, wrote a column for PlanetOut.com and has appeared in eight documentary films.

 Green has served on the boards of the Transgender Law and Policy Institute and the Equality Project, was an advisory board member of the National Center for Transgender Equality, and chaired the board of Gender Education and Advocacy.
 He served as president of the World Professional Association for Transgender Health from 2014 to 2016.

 Green helped establish the Human Rights Campaign's Corporate Equality Index in 2002 and was a member of the organization's Business Council until late 2007, when he resigned over the organization's stance on transgender inclusion in the Employment Non-Discrimination Act.

 In 2007, Green founded a consulting group which works with businesses, educators, and the government on transgender training and policy work called Transgender Strategies Consulting.

 Building on his experience as an activist, Green earned his Ph.D. in Equalities Law from Manchester Metropolitan University in England in 2011.